-- Regular fall semester registration will open June 14, 2016, and will end at midnight on the Monday following the first rehearsal.
-Increased tuition rates apply after this date.
+- Regular Semester 2 youth registration opened Tuesday, November 29, 2016, and will close at 11:59 PM on the Monday following the first rehearsal; increased tuition rates apply after this date.
 Full-payment and three-payment plans are available.

 AUDITIONS: Placement in the Grand Chorus (adults) and Symphony Orchestra is by audition only.
 Click the link at the top of this page to receive audition information and to sign up for an audition.

 Semester 2 Auditions for Grand Chorus & Orchestra: By appointment